shimaore/docker.tough-rate/test/supervisord.coffee.md

     chai = require 'chai'
     chai.should()

-    describe 'supervisordAsync should be a promise', -> client = Promise.promisifyAll supervisord.connect()
+    it 'supervisordAsync should be a promise', -> client = Promise.promisifyAll supervisord.connect()
       client.should.have.property 'startProcessAsync'
       foo = client.startProcessAsync 'foo'